xraypy/xraylarch/doc/fitting/minimize.rst

 parameters that can be passed to them, can be found at `scipy.optimize
 <http://docs.scipy.org/doc/scipy/reference/generated/scipy.optimize.html>`_.

-It should be noted that the Levenberg-Marquardt algorithm is generally the fastest of the methods listed, and is generally fairly robust.
+It should be noted that the Levenberg-Marquardt algorithm is almost always the fastest of the methods listed (often by 10x), and is generally fairly robust.
 It is sometimes criticized as being sensitive to initial guesses and prone to finding local minima.
 The other fitting methods use very different algorithms, and so can be used to explore these effects.
 Many of them are much slower -- using more than ten times as many evaluations of the objective function is not unusual.
 This does not guarantee a more robust answer, but it does allow one to try out and compare the results of the different methods.

 While the TNC, COBYLA, SLSQP, and LBFGSB methods are supported, their principle justification is that the underlying algorithms support constraints.
-For Larch, this advantage is not particularly important, as all fitting methods can have constraints applied through Parameters.
-That said, these methods are still interesting to explore, and the LBFGSB method appearing to be especially fast and robust.
+For Larch, this advantage is not particularly important, as all fitting methods can have constraints applied through Parameters, and the mechanism used by the native methods is not actually even supported with Larch.
+That said, all these methods are still interesting to explore.

 Extra keywords for the *leastsq* method include: